 In both the academic and the co-curricular sphere, the Webb School attempts to meet individual needs in a variety of ways.
 A dedicated faculty and a low ratio of students to teachers ensure that each student receives thorough instruction.
 Although Webb seeks out students of varying backgrounds, a sense of community is encouraged both during and after the academic day.
-Webb students are taught to live harmoniously in a student body that reflects global variety in socio-economic status, race, and religion.
+Webb students are taught to live harmoniously in a student body that reflects global variety in socioeconomic status, race, and religion.

 Webb's faculty are outstanding, committed educators, who come from a wide range of colleges and universities; most of whom possess advanced degrees.
-While a few teachers are fresh out of college, the average faculty member has 13 years in the profession and 11 years experience at Webb.
+While a few teachers are fresh out of college, the average faculty member has 16 years in the profession and 9 years experience at Webb.
 Throughout the year, Webb encourages the faculty's continuing education by funding graduate courses, workshops, conferences, and seminars.

-Webb's average class size is 12, but some classes are as small as 5 students.
+Webb's average class size is 10, but some classes are as small as 5 students.
 In that type of environment it is very easy to see that topics are being grasped and concepts mastered.

 Webb offers College Preparatory and College Preparatory-Honors courses in most disciplines.
 This "two-track" system allows students to take accelerated courses in their areas of particular academic strength.